bocadilloproject/bocadillo/docs/guides/app.md

 :::

-- From the command line by passing the `--debug` flag to uvicorn:
+Alternatively, you can still activate debug mode from the command line by passing the `--debug` flag to uvicorn:

 ```bash
 uvicorn app:app --debug